yashnmodi/StealTheDeal/README.md

 # StealTheDeal
 An android app.
+This app provides details of deals which are available in firebase-database.
+Other than that fragments are used.
+Login, logout, regiter, change password, map activity, everyhing is working.

 This android app is made by me for my android project.
 Later I decided to put it on github for laerning purpose to others.